-Please note that new student recruitment to this course has been suspended for the September 2019 intake.
-Applications for 2020 can be made from September 2019.
+Please note we are no longer offering this course to new applicants.
 If you would like information about our alternative course(s), please visit the MSc Creative Technology course page.

 About this course